 The Cardiovascular Disease Fellowship Training Program provides experience encompassing the entire spectrum of cardiovascular disease.

 University of New Mexico Hospital is on the University of New Mexico Health Sciences Center campus.
-It is a 368-bed general and tertiary care hospital including full pediatric services, outpatient facilities and is the only level I trauma center in the state of New Mexico.
-The hospital also operates its own air service, including fixed-wing and helicopter.
+It is a 618-bed general and tertiary care hospital including complete pediatric services and outpatient facilities and is the only level I trauma center in New Mexico.
+The hospital also operates its air service, including fixed-wing and helicopters.
 The hospital has a coronary care unit, cath lab, electrophysiology lab, echo lab, heart station, nuclear cardiology laboratory, and a 20-bed cardiac step-down unit.
-It provides the fellows with several unique educational opportunities, including pediatric cardiology and cardiac trauma.
+It provides the fellows unique educational opportunities, including pediatric cardiology, cardiac trauma, adult congenital heart disease, and structural heart interventions.

 The VA Hospital provides the trainees with the opportunity to deal with severe coronary artery disease, degenerative valve disease, and malignant ventricular arrhythmias.

 The first year of fellowship is devoted to clinical training.
-Rotations occur at both University Hospital and the VA, and include:
+Rotations consist of 13 four-week blocks, which occur at both University Hospital and the VA and include:

-The second year of training involves similar rotations, but with more independent decision making in clinical care settings.
-Research time is allotted with the expectation of preparation and submission of an abstract and/or article for peer review during the third year of fellowship.
+The second year of training involves similar rotations but with more flexibility in scheduling desired rotations and an emphasis on independent decision-making in clinical care settings.
+More research time is allotted with the expectation of preparing and submitting an abstract and article for peer review during the third year of fellowship.
+Participation in national conferences is expected, and funding for travel is provided.

-The third year of training is designed as a transition from fellowship to future career plans, whether that is further subspecialty training, an academic career, or clinical practice.
-There is an emphasis on completing rotations to achieve Level 2 training in desired aspects of cardiology, as well as completion of the research requirements as outlined above.
+The third year of training is designed to transition from fellowship to future career plans, whether that is further subspecialty training, an academic career, or clinical practice.
+There is an emphasis on completing rotations to achieve COCATS level 2 training in desired aspects of cardiology, as well as completion of the research requirements as outlined above.
 Fellows are expected to further develop their independent decision-making and teaching abilities.
+Focused training in future career plans is available for fellows who wish to pursue it.
+Historically, all fellows become COCATS level 2 trained in the major disciplines within cardiovascular medicine.

 University of New Mexico Hospital is on the University of New Mexico Health Sciences Center campus.
-It is a 368-bed general and tertiary care hospital including full pediatric services, outpatient facilities and is the only level I trauma center in the state of New Mexico.
-The hospital also operates its own air service, including fixed-wing and helicopter.
+It is a 618-bed general and tertiary care hospital including complete pediatric services and outpatient facilities and is the only level I trauma center in New Mexico.
+The hospital also operates its air service, including fixed-wing and helicopters.
 The hospital has a coronary care unit, cath lab, electrophysiology lab, echo lab, heart station, nuclear cardiology laboratory, and a 20-bed cardiac step-down unit.
-It provides the fellows with several unique educational opportunities, including pediatric cardiology and cardiac trauma.
+It provides the fellows unique educational opportunities, including pediatric cardiology, cardiac trauma, adult congenital heart disease, and structural heart interventions.

 The VA Hospital provides the trainees with the opportunity to deal with severe coronary artery disease, degenerative valve disease, and malignant ventricular arrhythmias.

 The first year of fellowship is devoted to clinical training.
-Rotations occur at both University Hospital and the VA, and include:
+Rotations consist of 13 four-week blocks, which occur at both University Hospital and the VA and include:

-The second year of training involves similar rotations, but with more independent decision making in clinical care settings.
-Research time is allotted with the expectation of preparation and submission of an abstract and/or article for peer review during the third year of fellowship.
+The second year of training involves similar rotations but with more flexibility in scheduling desired rotations and an emphasis on independent decision-making in clinical care settings.
+More research time is allotted with the expectation of preparing and submitting an abstract and article for peer review during the third year of fellowship.
+Participation in national conferences is expected, and funding for travel is provided.

-The third year of training is designed as a transition from fellowship to future career plans, whether that is further subspecialty training, an academic career, or clinical practice.
-There is an emphasis on completing rotations to achieve Level 2 training in desired aspects of cardiology, as well as completion of the research requirements as outlined above.
+The third year of training is designed to transition from fellowship to future career plans, whether that is further subspecialty training, an academic career, or clinical practice.
+There is an emphasis on completing rotations to achieve COCATS level 2 training in desired aspects of cardiology, as well as completion of the research requirements as outlined above.
 Fellows are expected to further develop their independent decision-making and teaching abilities.
+Focused training in future career plans is available for fellows who wish to pursue it.
+Historically, all fellows become COCATS level 2 trained in the major disciplines within cardiovascular medicine.

 Interim Division Chief